Career of Lionel Messi: 2022 Finalissima

-Winning the 2021 Copa América allowed Messi and Argentina to participate in the 2022 Finalissima, the third edition of the CONMEBOL–UEFA Cup of Champions and first in 29 years.
-The match was played against UEFA Euro 2020 winners Italy at Wembley Stadium in London, England on 1 June 2022.
-Messi played the entire match, assisting twice in a 3–0 victory.
-This secured Messi's second trophy for Argentina at the senior level, and he was named Player of the Match.
+Winning the 2021 Copa América allowed Argentina to participate in the 2022 Finalissima, the third edition of the CONMEBOL–UEFA Cup of Champions and the first in 29 years.
+The match was played in London on 1 June against Italy, the winners of UEFA Euro 2020.
+Messi assisted twice in Argentina's 3–0 victory, securing his second trophy for Argentina at the senior level.
+He was named Player of the Match.